2019 Global Survey of Professional Fund Buyers

 Buyers think the climate they projected for will favor active management, likely because they think greater dispersion and volatility will give active managers opportunities to find value.
 They also identify the popularity of passive investments as a potential source of systemic risk and volatility, which may exacerbate the effects of the current downturn just as it may have amplified the previous run-up.

 Buyers’ survey responses show that they don’t think just any manager will be able to capitalize on the coming environment.
 More than three-quarters (77%) of respondents say alpha has become harder to obtain, so 75% are willing to pay higher fees for potential outperformance.

-agree that the market is favorable for active management
+for active management

 Percent of fund buyers expecting increases in:

 When asked about their firms’ take on environmental, social and governance-related investing, buyers’ responses suggest they increasingly see the investment case for ESG.